Japan

 Departure • Travel Day • Meet your student travel group and one of your trip leaders in San Francisco and fly together to Tokyo, Japan.

-Kyoto • 4 days • Climb aboard one of Japan’s iconic bullet trains and travel to Kyoto, once the capital of Japan and one of the oldest municipalities on the island.
+Kyoto • 4 days • Next, travel to Kyoto, once the capital of Japan and one of the oldest municipalities on the island.
 Kyoto is a wealth of historical and cultural treasures, as well as a bustling modern city with a thriving information technology and electronics industry—including the headquarters of Nintendo.
-Photograph traditional wooden houses, Shinto shrines, and classical Buddhist temples.
-Try some traditional shimesaba oshizushi, watch a maiko or bunraku performance, and experience a traditional chadō tea ceremony.
-Hike the iconic row of 1,000 orange torii gates leading to Fushimi Inari Taisha and explore the International Manga Museum, and explore the history of the world’s most famous assassins at the Ninja Museum.
+Photograph the golden pavilion, Kinkakuji, and classical shrines and temples like Kyomizudera, Ryoanji and Ninnaiji.
+Try some traditional Kyoto specialty foods like shimesaba oshizushi, watch a maiko or bunraku performance, and experience a traditional chadō tea ceremony just a short distance from Uji, the birthplace of Mattcha.
+Hike the iconic row of 1,000 orange torii gates leading to Fushimi Inari Taisha and explore Nijo Castle, Nishiki Market and other iconic places.
+Your expert will join you here to help provide context and the fascinating stories behind these incredible sights and experiences.

-Hiroshima & Miyajima Island • 3 days • Hiroshima, the first city in the world to sustain a nuclear bomb attack, has been widely renewed and is now known as a City of Peace, where many international visitors come to discuss social issues.
-Spend three days learning about imperial and military history, with a day trip to Miyajima, a small island off the coast with a world-famous “floating” torii gate.
+Hiroshima & Miyajima Island • 3 days • Hiroshima, the first city in the world to sustain a nuclear bomb attack, has been widely renewed and is now celebrated as a City of Peace, where many international visitors come to discuss social issues.
+Spend days with your Smithsonian expert learning about the social and political climate that lead to Japan’s imperial and militarist pre-war history.
+Visit the museum and “bomb dome” structure dedicated to the victims of the atomic bomb for a moving first-hand view of the devastation that officially ended the Empire of Japan.
+For your second day, enjoy a lighter theme on a day trip to Miyajima, a small island off the coast with a world-famous “floating” torii gate.
 Visit the entrance to the Itsukushima Shrine, first built in the 12th century, then visit the nearby Museum of History and Folklore, full of artifacts dating back to the 1800s.
-Explore Hiroshima Castle, originally constructed in the 1590s, before winding your way down the street to explore the more contemporary Mazda automobile museum.

 Return • Travel Day • Fly from Osaka to San Francisco with your group and a trip leader, then continue on to your final destination.